Depression in PD

 By Parkinson Society British Columbia, March 30, 2021

-In this 1-hour talk, clinical counselor Courtney Doherty describes depression, anxiety, and apathy -- all common changes in mood in Parkinson’s disease (PD).
+In this one-hour talk, clinical counselor Courtney Doherty describes depression, anxiety, and apathy -- all common changes in mood in Parkinson’s disease (PD).
 And she provides extensive information for how these changes can be treated, particularly in non-pharmacological ways.

 Moving with Mood Changes in Aging and Parkinson’s: A Look at Depression and Anxiety